Category

 Yagi: Mr. Irobe is one of the talents I've consistently followed.
 As a fellow designer, I'm deeply interested in your approach and process.
 Could you share a few examples of your work?

 Yagi: Mr. Irobe's work is incredibly meticulous and high-resolution.
 I get the impression that these elements accumulate, gradually forming a larger silhouette.
 I've also heard that he creates typefaces for every project.
-Even if only three letters are used, he creates the entire alphabet from A to Z...
-How much weight do details hold for you, Mr. Irobe?
+Even if only three characters are used, he creates the entire alphabet from A to Z...
+For Mr. Irobe, how much weight do details carry?

 Irobe: The tricky part is that focusing too much on details can lose sight of the whole.
 But I sometimes build the whole from the details.
 Especially in places like museums, building the whole by stacking up fine details is more effective.